hujhax/austin-improv-wiki/Festivals/The 2018 Hideout Improv Marathon.md

+---
+description: "The 2018 Improv Marathon was the tenth annual Hideout Improv..."
+---
 **The 2018 Improv Marathon** was the tenth annual [[Festivals/Hideout Improv Marathon|Hideout Improv Marathon]].
 It took place from June 22-24, 2018.

 ## Core Players